 - The examination numbers have been appended to the course titles and these numbers should be used when completing examination entry forms. - Not all courses will necessarily be available in every year. - Courses marked with an asterisk have prerequisites; see Appendix B for details.

-BSc in Business Administration with Human Resource Management

-Six Foundation courses:
+BSc Business Administration with Human Resource Management Stage 1, Foundation Level (FHEQ Level 4) Six Foundation courses: